bbzaffari/Open-Source-RAG-Engine-System-with-Modular-Vector-Processing/README.md

 - and automation scripts for build and deployment.

 Although I was formally hired as an intern, the scope of my work aligned more with intermediate-level engineering responsibilities.
-Unfortunately, much of this additional effort has gone unrecognized, and part of this publication is to ensure that my contributions are visible and properly acknowledged.
+Part of this publication is to ensure that my contributions are visible and properly acknowledged.

 **License & Visibility**
 The repository is public under the MIT license.